garysteinmetz/chhcsfun_template/docs/aws/create_devops_iam_user.md

   - For now, ignore adding permissions and instead click the 'Next: Tags' button
   - Click the 'Next: Review' button
   - Click the 'Create user' button
-  - Confirm the 'Success' area appears indicatating that the specialized user has now been created
+  - Confirm the 'Success' area appears indicatating that the `DevOps User` has now been created
   - Record the value in the 'Access key ID' column as the `TF_VAR_AWS_DEVOPS_ACCESS_KEY_ID` variable value
   - Record the value in the 'Secret access key' column as the `TF_VAR_AWS_DEVOPS_SECRET_ACCESS_KEY` variable value
+    - Click the 'Show' link to make this value visible
     - This is a secret value that shouldn't be shared with others

 ### If Necessary, Steps to Recreate the Key/Secret Pair in the Future